By-Laws of the CDSA

 9.1.2 Members may vote in person or by proxy on such proposed alterations or amendments.

-9.1.3 A 75% majority vote of the members voting will be required for an alteration or amendment to become effective.
+9.1.3 A quorum vote of the members attending will be required for an alteration or amendment to become effective.
 All such alterations and amendments shall be acted upon at the AGM or SGM of the Association.

 9.1.4 No repeal or amendment shall be enforced or acted upon until it has received the approval of the Minister of Industry, Science and Technology.